mywork040/module/src/content/blog/HA2.md

 pubDate: 2024-10-15T00:00:00.000Z
 coverSVG: ../../assets/svg/undraw/cs.jpeg
 socialImage: ../../assets/svg/undraw/cs.jpeg
+categories:
+  - information
+tags:
+  - cost of living
+  - international students
+  - study abroad
+  - budgeting
 ---

 <div style="text-align: justify;">

-# Navigating the Cost of Living
+### Navigating the Cost of Living

 As an international student, understanding the cost of living in your study destination is crucial for effective budgeting and financial planning.
 This guide offers insights into the average costs you can expect in some of the most popular study abroad destinations for 2024: the USA, UK, Canada, Germany, and Australia.

-## Current Living Costs
+### Current Living Costs

 ### USA
 - **Average Monthly Rent**: $1,500 (shared apartment)